evhub/coconut/DOCS.md

 ### Multidimensional Array Literals

-Coconut supports multidimensional array literal and array concatenate/stack syntax.
+Coconut supports multidimensional array literal and array [concatenation](https://numpy.org/doc/stable/reference/generated/numpy.concatenate.html)/[stack](https://numpy.org/doc/stable/reference/generated/numpy.stack.html) syntax.
 By default, all multidimensional array syntax will simply operate on Python lists of lists.
 However, if [`numpy`](http://www.numpy.org/) objects are used, the appropriate `numpy` calls will be made instead.

-As a simple example, 2D matrices can be constructed by separating the rows with `;;` inside of a list literal
+As a simple example, 2D matrices can be constructed by separating the rows with `;;` inside of a list literal:
 ```coconut_pycon
 >>> [1, 2 ;;
      3, 4]